SiqiHuang18/SH_Path_Tracer/README.md

 Second level of BVH constructed on a Utah Teapot
 </p>

-Below are experiment results on two test meshes with output image size 800x600
+Below are experiment results on two test meshes with output image size 800x600.
+The speed gain from BVH are dramatic.
+With logarithmic improvement on runtime,the Peter mesh on the left with ten times more triangle meshes than the cow mesh on the right have similar performance on runtime.

 <img src="images/bbox/peter.png" width="300px" /> | <img src="images/bbox/cow.png" width="300px" />|
 |-|-|